cran/BayesianFROC/README.md

   - ***Comparison*** of the *modalities* by *AUC* (the area under *the AFROC curve*).

-## Example
+## Work flow

   - Data
       - make data from Jafroc data
       - make data from scratch
   - Fit
       - draw FROC curves using a fitted model object
       - Calculates AUCs